 Areas of expertise

-I am a researcher in the TurkuNLP group (https://turkunlp.org/) and Associate Professor at the Department of Computing, University of Turku.
-My research focuses on machine learning for natural language processing, with particular application domains including scientific text mining and Finnish language technology.
+I am a researcher in the TurkuNLP group (https://turkunlp.org/) and Research Fellow at the Department of Computing, University of Turku.
+My work focuses on machine learning for natural language processing, with particular application domains including scientific text mining, Finnish language technology, and large language models.

-After defending my PhD thesis in computer science at the University of Turku, I held researcher positions at the University of Tokyo, University of Manchester and University of Cambridge before returning to the University of Turku as an Associate Professor in 2019.
+After defending my PhD thesis in computer science at the University of Turku, I held researcher positions at the University of Tokyo, University of Manchester and University of Cambridge before returning to the University of Turku in 2019.

 My current teaching focuses on the natural language processing study module shared between the departments of Languages and Computing, with courses ranging from introductory to a course on deep learning for natural language processing.